zakariaf/rails-base-app/README.md

 as you see this script needs 2 arguments:

 - First argument: The lower case version of your app's name, such as `myapp` or `my_app` depending on your preference.
-- First argument: Used for your app's module name. such as `MyApp`
+- Second argument: Used for your app's module name. such as `MyApp`

 `bin/rename-project myapp MyApp`